kevinolega/callcentertrainingtips/6wel/recommendations/6wel-w1l13.md

 Don't be tempted by shortcuts and laziness.

-This is exactly how people scam you and steal your money and your time.
+Your laziness will become the biggest opening to how people scam you and steal your money and your time.

-The long method is the true short method.
+The long method is the actual short method.

-Get better so you have true better results.
+Get better, so you have better results.

-Some people flex fast result but that's not true.
+Some people flex fast results, but that's not true.

 Fast results are often just people trying to trick you into buying what they are selling.